mercadopago/devsite-docs/guides/checkout-bricks/web-tokenize-checkout-v2-serverside.en.md

 Bricks makes it easy to send payment to MercadoPago through the Backend.
 The data received by Brick in the `onSubmit` function is exactly what is needed to call the Mercado Pago Payment API.

-1. Find in the current structure of your integration the form that calls the Web Tokenize Checkout.
+1. In the current structure of your integration, find the call to Payments API.

 [[[
 ```php